IDN-C-X/ZeldrisRobot/README.md

 </a>
 </p>

-**A modular Telegram Python bot running on python3 with a sqlalchemy, redislab, telethon.**
+**A modular Telegram Python bot running on python3 with a sqlalchemy, redis, telethon.**

 ## How to set up/deploy.